-For Black History Month, we will be highlighting a series of Black Cal alumni trailblazers who have made significant accomplishments in their fields.
-These individuals were selected for the notable impact they have made in their communities, professions, and in the world.
+Black Cal alumni trailblazers have made significant accomplishments in their fields.
+These individuals are honored for the notable impact they have made in our communities, professions, and in the world.
 Although there are many more notable Black Cal alumni in both STEM and business, here is a glimpse at just a few individuals who have made a significant impact.

 See a timeline of Pioneering Black Alumni in UC Berkeley History.

 Archie Williams ’39

 Growing up in Oakland, Williams always dreamed of attending Cal.
 He once said, “My grandfather’s house on Telegraph Avenue…I could stand on the front porch, look right up Telegraph and look at the Campanile when I was [a] kid.”1

 Williams began his education at UC Berkeley in 1935 after transferring from San Mateo Junior College.
 He was not recruited to run track at Cal, and initially did not think of running track; he was mostly focused on his dream of getting his mechanical engineering degree, even after a counselor told him he wouldn’t get a job in mechanical engineering because of his race.2 His determination to be a mechanical engineer stemmed from his love of airplanes: “That was what I wanted to do because I was fascinated with airplanes.
 I was an airplane nut.”3

 Williams went out for Track and Field when he started at Cal in fall 1935, and was off to the Summer Olympics in Berlin the following year after a record-setting win at the NCAA Track and Field Championship that qualified him for the Olympic finals.4 Williams’s road to the Olympics was not easy, as he and his teammates had to travel by boat, leaving them unable to train for two weeks.
 Nonetheless, this hurdle did not prevent Williams from taking home the gold in the 400-meter race.